 - Individuals with a history of heavy (≥ 30 pack-years) smoking

 - Individuals who are smokers or have quit smoking within the past 15 years

 - Individuals between 55 and 80 years old

 Pack years: Smoking one pack of cigarettes each day for one year is equal to 1 pack year.

 When to stop screening

-The U.S. Preventive Services Task Force recommends that following people should no longer receive yearly lung cancer screening with LDCT:
+The U.S. Preventive Services Task Force recommends that the following groups of people should no longer receive yearly lung cancer screening with LDCT:

-- An individual who develops a certain health condition that limits the life expectancy or the ability to undergo surgery in the case if lung cancer is diagnosed.
+- An individual who develops a certain health condition that limits life expectancy or the ability to undergo surgery in case of a lung cancer diagnosis